Quantum Tunneling in SO(3,1)$\times$SO(4): Analysis of the Klein ``Paradox"

 A final note about ``group velocity".
 The phase velocity of the wave function for a test particle at rest is infinite.
-This, of course, does not mean that any physical object is moving at an infinite rate.
-It simply means that the set of events we are referring to appear to be simultaneous with respect to a particular observer.
+This, of course, does not mean that any physical object is moving at an infinite rate of motion.
+It simply means that the set of events we are referring to appear to be simultaneous (the $x$-independent modulation of Eq.~(\ref{eq:debroglieatrest})) with respect to a particular observer.
 In the same way, what is a ``group velocity" to one observer can appear to be nothing more than a set of simultaneous events to another observer, so long as their respective frames are related by a Tunneling transformation.
-Therefore the apparent difficulties with a constant time rate gradient (e.g. apparently ``infinite" group velocities) are not an issue when the frames are related by a Tunneling transformation.
+Therefore the apparent difficulties with a constant time rate gradient (e.g. ``infinitely large" group velocities) are not an issue when the frames are related by a Tunneling transformation.